localstack/docs/content/en/tutorials/fault-injection-service-experiments/index.md

 ## Getting started

-This guide is designed for users new to the Fault Injection Simulator and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This tutorial is designed for users new to the Fault Injection Simulator and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
 In this example, we will use the FIS to create controlled outages in a DynamoDB database.
 The aim is to test the software's behavior and error handling capabilities.

 For this particular example, we'll be using a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/main/FIS-experiments).
 Clone the repository, and follow the instructions below to get started.